temidataspot/patient-readmission-risk/README.md

 [Streamlit](https://patient-readmission-risks.streamlit.app/)

 This project builds a full pipeline to predict 30-day hospital readmission risk and visualise those predictions for clinicians and analysts.
-Machine-learning models are trained on features stored in SQL Server, write predictions back to SQL, generate human-readable risk flags (High vs Low), join predictions back to the original features, and publish an interactive Streamlit dashboard that allows filtering by department, gender, adherence, and risk group.
+Machine-learning models are trained on features stored in SQL Server, write predictions back to SQL, generate risk flags (High vs Low), join predictions back to the original features, and publish an interactive Streamlit dashboard that allows filtering by department, gender, adherence, and risk group.

 **Where the core logic lives**